Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 - *Configured unit*
   Select the unit that will be mapped in the destination unit.
 All units corresponding to the dimension of the destination attribute are displayed in the drop-down list.
-The drop-down list is only displayed when the  **Configured Unit** option is selected in the *Choose the unit mapping mode* drop-down list.
+The drop-down list is only displayed if the  **Configured Unit** option is selected in the *Choose the unit mapping mode* drop-down list.